Andrea Nygård Vie

-Career
+Biography

 From Fløksand in Vestland, Vie placed fifth in the 2000m steeplechase at the 2022 European Athletics U18 Championships and trained as a member of Aks 77 athletics club.

 Vie later became a member of IL Norna-Salhus.
 She placed second in the 2000 metres steeplechase at the 2023 European Youth Summer Olympic Festival in Maribor, Slovenia.
 She was selected to compete for Norway at the 2024 World Athletics U20 Championships in Lima, Peru.

 Vie placed second over 3000 metres at the 2025 Norwegian Indoor Athletics Championships in February 2025.
 Vie ran a personal best for the 3000 metres steeplechase at the 9:51.72 in Gothenburg on 26 July 2025.
 She won the 3000m steeplechase at the 2025 European Athletics U20 Championships in Tampere, Finland in August 2025 in 9:57.19.

 Vie won the women's U20 race at the Nordic Cross Country Championships in Kastrup, Denmark, on 9 November 2025, leading a Norwegian 1-2 with Venus Abraham Teffera, with Norway also winning the team title.

+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, in the 3000 metres steeplechase.